How to find the temporary tariff rates on imports into the UK if we leave the EU with no deal.

 Tariff-rate quotas (TRQ)

 If a tariff rate quota applies, you could apply to import a limited amount at a reduced rate of customs duty (tariff).
 You would need to claim for the tariff rate quota using the TRQ order number.

 Find out more about tariff-rate quotas.

-Contact HMRC if you have a question about UK imports after EU Exit.
+Contact HMRC if you have a question about UK imports after Brexit.

-Find out more about trading with the EU if the UK leaves with no deal.
+Find out more about importing into the UK if the UK leaves with no deal.